The Mortuary Collection: Segment 2: Unprotected

 In the 1960s, frat boy Jake passes out condoms on campus, preaching the value of sexual liberation as an excuse to get girls to come to frat parties and sleep with the members of his fraternity.
 However, upon making a connection with a woman named Sandra at a party, he secretly removes his condom while having sex with her.
 The next morning, he finds himself with a rash and goes to the campus doctor, Dr. Harold Kubler, for help.
 Jake discovers to his horror that he has a creature growing inside his stomach.
 He attempts to meet with Sandra but is caught in a surprise celebration by his fraternity buddies for sleeping with 67 women.
 They let him go when his water breaks and covers the group with discolored ooze.

 At Sandra's house, Jake is laid down on a table by Sandra's parents to help him birth his baby.
-Sandra is angered when Jake admits that he took his condom off, resulting in his anomalous pregnancy.
+Sandra is angered when Jake admits that he took his condom off, resulting in his anomalous pregnancy, showing no sympathy when he whimpers about how he used to be bullied for being fat.
 She makes a phone call to another man, saying she is now free to go on a date with him, and callously leaves Jake with her parents.
 When Jake asks how they will get the baby out, Sandra's mother tells him that the only way the baby can come out is the same way it got in.
 As the baby is forcing its way out, Jake's penis explodes, ripping open his abdomen, killing him.
 Sandra's mother takes the monstrous baby upstairs and lays it in a crib in a room full of other monstrous children.

 Segment 3: Till Death

 In the 1970s, Wendell Owens is depressed and devoted to taking care of his catatonic wife Carol.
 Forced to plan his life around her, he responds positively to his doctor, Dr. Kubler's, suggestion that he "accidentally" overdose Carol on painkillers.
 However, when he tries to give them to her, she grabs his arm, then chokes on the food the pills are hidden in, forcing him to help her throw them up.
-When she collapses afterward, she impales her head on a statue and dies.
+When she collapses afterward, she impales her head on a figurine and dies.

 Wendell calls Dr. Kubler for help, but is only told to get rid of the body.
-He dismembers the corpse amid hallucinations of it being alive again, then packs it into a trunk and takes it to his apartment building elevator.
-On his way down, the elevator gets stuck and Wendell's neighbor calls the police as he hallucinates blood leaking from the trunk.
+He dismembers the corpse amid hallucinations of it being alive again, then packs it into a “bridal chest” and takes it to his apartment building elevator.
+On his way down, the elevator gets stuck and Wendell's neighbor calls the police as he hallucinates blood leaking from the chest.
 The elevator seems to start again and go infinitely down as Carol's body rises from the trunk in the form of a horrific ghoul and forces Wendell into a kiss.
-When the police arrive, they find Wendell on the floor of the elevator, repeating his wedding vows over and over with the corpse still in the box.
+When the police arrive, they find Wendell on the floor of the elevator, driven mad and repeating his wedding vows over and over with the corpse still in the box.